A/N: Warning for graphic violence.

 “I do,” Maebhe said.
 “In theory.”

-Roman stared at Maebhe a moment, then laughed.
-“The guards don’t know that, so keep your voice down.”
+Roman laughed.
+“Well, the guards don’t know that, so keep your voice down.”

 Maebhe grinned at Kieran and kept Ivey’s gun in hand.
 When the guards saw their group approaching, one opened his mouth to shout, but Roman held a finger up, and somehow, that was enough to stay his tongue.
 Maebhe suspected that it had something to do with the brand he’d revealed.